Law firm withdraws from Okada camp in Wynn legal brawl

-LOS ANGELES (Reuters) - One of the law firms representing Japanese pachinko tycoon Kazuo Okada in a bitter legal dispute against Wynn Resorts Ltd (WYNN.O) has withdrawn from the case, a lawyer from the firm said on Friday.
+LOS ANGELES, Nov 16 (Reuters) - One of the law firms representing Japanese pachinko tycoon Kazuo Okada in a bitter legal dispute against Wynn Resorts Ltd has withdrawn from the case, a lawyer from the firm said on Friday.

 Paul Spagnoletti, an attorney with the New York offices of Davis, Polk, Wardwell LLP said his firm has stopped representing the Japanese businessman, who is trying to reverse Wynn’s decision to redeem Okada’s shares in the company at a steep discount.